{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Metal whiskers.
 Zinc, in particular, grows thin threads or whiskers.
 These whiskers can cause short circuits when they grow long enough and make contact with other components or circuitry.

-• Humidity, leading to rust.
+• Humidity leads to rust.
 Rusted equipment can be difficult or impossible to repair.
 The component affected must often be swapped out for a new, rust-free one.
 On the other hand, spotting and eliminating humidity can help to prevent rust from forming in the first place.

 Professional data center cleaning companies will, therefore, pay particular attention to the following aspects of a data center:

 • Fire detection and sprinkler systems.
-Dust can in certain circumstances look like smoke to detectors and end up by triggering a halon dump.
+Dust can, in certain circumstances, look like smoke to detectors and end up triggering a halon dump.

 • Raised floors.
 Not only can the lifting tiles of raised floors dislodge dust and lead to the effects described above, but such flooring is also prone to buildups of static electricity.
 Regular cleaning can ensure that static is dissipated correctly.